Lucy Letby: Insulin

-Experts have questioned the interpretation of blood test results used as evidence that Letby poisoned two infants with insulin.

-Several have argued that the type of test used is too prone to error to be used in a criminal trial.
-A guidance note from the laboratory that carried out the tests recommends confirmatory analysis with a more accurate test if insulin administration is suspected, but no further testing was done in these cases.
-A quality control test conducted by the laboratory around the same period as the infants’ collapses had given a falsely high insulin reading.
-The jury were not told about this test.
+Some experts have questioned the interpretation of blood test results used to support the allegation that Letby poisoned two infants with insulin.
+Several specialists have argued that the type of assay used is prone to error and unsuitable for use in a criminal trial.
+Guidance from the laboratory that performed the tests recommends confirmatory analysis with a more accurate method when exogenous insulin is suspected, but no such testing was undertaken.
+A quality-control check conducted by the laboratory around the same period produced a falsely elevated insulin reading; the jury was not informed of this.

-Other experts have suggested that, if accurate, the results have alternative possible explanations.
-Professor Geoff Chase, a specialist in insulin in pre-term infants, has studied the cases with chemical engineer Helen Shannon.
-They concluded that, in addition to the issues with test reliability, the prosecution's experts greatly underestimated the amount of insulin Letby would have had to use (no evidence was presented at trial that any had gone missing from the unit), and the pattern of results could not be taken to indicate insulin administration in pre-term infants, whose physiology is different from that of older children or adults.
+Other experts have suggested that, even if accurate, the results may have alternative explanations.
+Professor Geoff Chase, a specialist in insulin physiology in pre‑term infants, and chemical engineer Helen Shannon concluded that the prosecution underestimated the quantity of insulin that would have been required—no missing insulin was identified—and that the pattern of results could not reliably indicate insulin administration in premature infants, whose physiology differs from that of older children and adults.